YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 ## Introduction:

 I was mainly in charge of the ALU section of the CPU in both the pipeline and single-cycle versions as well as the data memory.sv file and the register file.
 I was also mainly responsible for writing up the readme section in the testing folder where we describe how we know if our tests work.
-However due to the interconnected nature of the project and the whole groups willingness to work together and maximise our learning of the whole cpu and the designing process I collaborated with other people on the parts they were main contributor for as well as others contributing to what I was principle contributor to.
+However due to the overlap in content of the project and the whole group's willingness to work together and maximise our learning of the whole cpu and the designing process I collaborated with other people on the parts they were main contributor for as well as others contributing to what I was principle contributor to.

 ## ALU
 The ALU top module consists of the Arithmetic Logic Unit and register file.
 The register file implements the registers of the processor.
 The main input to the ALU is ALUControl which determines which operation is supposed to be performed.
 We used a 4 bit wire in order to have enough binary combinations to distinguish between each desired operation.
 This was required to choose between ADD/SUB operations (which both have 000 as the 3 LSBs) and the logical/arithmetic right shift operations (which both have 101 as the 3 LSBs).
 The MSB is used to choose between these and comes from funct7 bit 5.
 The additional input bit overcame the problem of not having enough combinations for the different operations required.